 - In general, the only “director” position that qualifies for tickets is the News Director over a newsroom, not technical directors, floor directors, newscast directors, studio directors, producers/directors, etc.

-- Additional positions that do not qualify for Disneyland Public Relations courtesy tickets include sales, graphic artists, promotions staff, technical, public relations, clerical, engineering, management, production, staff assistants, video editors, station managers, general managers and disc jockeys, and programming or reality TV producers and staff.
+- Additional positions that do not qualify for Disneyland Public Relations courtesy tickets include sales, graphic artists, promotions staff, technical, public relations, clerical, academic, engineering, management, production, staff assistants, video editors, station managers, general managers and disc jockeys, talk show staff and programming or reality TV producers and staff.

 - We cannot offer complimentary media tickets to freelancers without assignments.
 Freelancers are required to ask their assigning editors to make the request on their behalf, with information about their assignment and estimated date for broadcast/publication.